pipeforce/pipeforce.github.io/docs/guides/60_schema-and-objects.md

 ![](../img/grafik-20201023-084022.png)

-If such a default rendering is not sufficient for you, you can adjust the form layout it in the form configuration.
+If such a default rendering is not sufficient for you, you can adjust the form layout in the form configuration.

 ### Date